 What is Amazon Security Lake?

-Amazon Security Lake is a managed service that automatically collects security data from AWS environments, SaaS providers, and on-premises sources into a central data lake in Open Cybersecurity Schema Framework (OCSF) format.
+Amazon Security Lake is a fully managed service that automatically centralizes security data from AWS environments, SaaS providers, on-premises systems, and other cloud sources into a purpose-built, S3-backed data lake in your own AWS account.

 What is the OCSF format?

 The Open Cybersecurity Schema Framework (OCSF) is an open standard for normalizing security data.
-Security Lake automatically converts data from various sources into this unified format for easier analysis.
+Security Lake automatically converts data from natively supported AWS sources into OCSF and Apache Parquet for unified analysis.